carepaths/rxnorm/README.md

 # RxNorm postgres setup

+## Download RxNorm
+Download the latest version of rxnorm from [here](https://www.nlm.nih.gov/research/umls/rxnorm/docs/rxnormfiles.html)

-Move all RRF files into the root directory as shown below
+Extract and move all RRF files into the root directory as shown below
 ```
 .
 ├── build-rxnorm.sh